 Political Rights (1 = best, 7 = worst)

-Kim Il-sung solidified his control after the war, purging rivals, consigning thousands of political prisoners to labor camps, and fostering an extreme personality cult that promoted him as North Korea’s messianic, superhuman “Great Leader.”
-Marxism was eventually replaced by the DPRK’s “Juche” (translated as “self-reliance”) ideology, which combined extreme nationalism, xenophobia, and the use of state terror.
-After Kim Il-sung died in 1994, he was proclaimed “Eternal President,” but power passed to his son, “Dear Leader” Kim Jong-il.
+Kim Il-sung solidified his control after the war, purging rivals, consigning thousands of political prisoners to labor camps, and fostering an extreme personality cult that promoted him as North Korea’s “Great Leader.”
+Marxism was replaced by the “Juche” (translated as “self-reliance”) ideology, which combines extreme nationalism, xenophobia, and the use of state terror.
+After Kim Il-sung died in 1994, he was proclaimed “Eternal President,” but power passed to his son, Kim Jong-il.

 The end of the Cold War and its associated Soviet and Chinese subsidies led to the collapse of North Korea’s command economy.
-Although severe floods in 1995 and 1996 compounded the problem, the famine of the 1990s, which killed at least a million people, was caused by decades of severe economic mismanagement.
-As many as 300,000 North Koreans fled to China in search of food, despite a legal ban on leaving the DPRK.
-In 1995, North Korea allowed the United Nations and private humanitarian aid organizations from Europe, North America, and South Korea to undertake one of the world’s largest famine-relief operations.
+Decades of severe economic mismanagement were exacerbated by harsh floods in 1995 and 1996, resulting in a famine that killed at least a million people.
+As many as 300,000 North Koreans fled to China in search of food, despite a legal ban on leaving the country.
+In 1995, North Korea allowed the United Nations and private humanitarian aid organizations to undertake one of the world’s largest famine-relief operations.
 Despite continuing food shortages over the next decade, the DPRK in 2005 instructed the UN World Food Programme to either switch from humanitarian relief to development assistance or leave North Korea.
 The DPRK continues to force the international community to bear the burden of feeding its citizens while it devotes resources to its military.

-The DPRK had withdrawn from the Nuclear Non-Proliferation Treaty in 2003, and it raised alarm in the region by testing ballistic missiles and a nuclear device in 2006.
+The DPRK withdrew from the Nuclear Non-Proliferation Treaty in 2003 and proceeded to test ballistic missiles and a nuclear device in 2006.
 In early 2007, the regime agreed to denuclearize in exchange for fuel aid and other concessions from its four neighbors and the United States, but further negotiations and implementation of the deal proceeded haltingly.
-In 2008, momentum picked up as Pyongyang handed over its declaration of nuclear assets and disabled its Yongbyon nuclear plant, and the United States removed North Korea from its list of state sponsors of terrorism.
-The so-called Six-Party Talks then broke down in December over the issue of verification of the nuclear assets declaration.
+In 2008, Pyongyang handed over its declaration of nuclear assets and disabled its Yongbyon nuclear plant, and the United States removed North Korea from its list of state sponsors of terrorism.
+The Six-Party Talks then broke down in December over the issue of verification.

-In April 2009, the DPRK tested a long-range missile and announced that it was withdrawing from the Six-Party Talks.
-The regime then conducted its second nuclear weapons test in May.
+In April 2009, the DPRK tested a long-range missile and announced its withdrawal from the Six-Party Talks.
+A second nuclear weapons test was conducted in May.
 In response, the UN Security Council unanimously passed Resolution 1874, which tightened weapons-related financial sanctions and called on all governments to search North Korean shipments for illicit weapons.
-Observers interpreted the new provocations by North Korea as an attempt to test newly elected U.S. president Barack Obama, force additional concessions from the international community, and rally hard-liners behind Kim Jong-il’s third son and recently designated heir, Kim Jong-un.
-Kim Jong-il had reportedly suffered a stroke in August 2008, raising questions about the succession.

 In late November, the government announced a currency revaluation and other measures designed to curb private trading and reassert state control over the economy.
-Citizens were allowed to exchange only a nominal amount of old currency for new notes, meaning their cash savings would be wiped out.
-In the face of public anger and confusion, reportedly including rare protests, the authorities later raised the limit somewhat on the amount of old notes that could be exchanged.
-Individuals could deposit larger amounts of old currency in state banks, but that carried the risk of being investigated for illegal trading.
+Citizens were allowed to exchange a limited amount of old currency for new notes, wiping out individuals’ cash savings.
+Following public anger and confusion, as well as reported protests, the authorities eased the limitations somewhat.
+Individuals could deposit larger amounts of old currency in state banks, but risked being investigated for illegal trading.
 With the crippled black market unable to meet demand, prices rose sharply.
-The government caused further economic disruption at year’s end by banning the use of foreign currency.
+The economy was disrupted further in early 2010 when the government banned the use of foreign currency.